IAS 1 paras 134, 135, capital management disclosures including covenants and reconciliations

 Adjusted profit measures

-2. Operating profit margin is operating profit expressed as a percentage of revenue.
+1. Operating profit margin is operating profit expressed as a percentage of revenue.

-3. Operating profit conversion is operating profit expressed as a percentage of gross profit.
+2. Operating profit conversion is operating profit expressed as a percentage of gross profit.

 EBITDA is operating profit excluding depreciation and amortisation.
-Net debt to adjusted EBITDA (one of the Group’s debt covenants) is the ratio of net debt to EBITDA excluding acquisition-related items, substantial reorganisation costs, substantial asset write-downs and one-off pension credits or costs.
+Net debt to adjusted EBITDA (one of the Group’s debt covenants) is the ratio of net debt to EBITDA excluding impairment of intangible assets arising on acquisition of businesses, acquisition-related items, substantial reorganisation costs, substantial asset write-downs and one-off pension credits or costs on an annualised basis covering the preceding twelve-month period.
+Net debt comprises cash and cash equivalents, borrowings and lease liabilities and is reconciled in Note 22.

 Earnings before interest, tax and amortisation (EBITA) and EBITA to interest